5 Days of Declaring God’s Peace Over Your Relationships

-Some relationships are not meant to be but we are meant to be at peace with all men.
+Some relationships are not meant to be, but we are meant to be at peace with all men.

 I have had some turbulence in my past relationships.
-Some of those relationships were very dear to my heart but the enemy managed to infiltrate into our lives and he turned beautiful unions sour.
-Had I paid more attention to the word of God, then would I have been more vigilant and better prepared to handle difficult situations that arose against us.
+Some of those relationships were very dear to my heart, but the enemy managed to infiltrate into our lives, and he turned beautiful unions sour.
+Had I paid more attention to the word of God, then I would have been more vigilant and better prepared to handle difficult situations that arose against us.
 The truth is, God has warned us in his word to “Be sober, be vigilant; because your adversary the devil, as a roaring lion, walketh about, seeking whom he may devour” (1 Peter 5:8.
 If I don’t do what I should have done in the first place as a child of God, then I will be giving the devil a chance to attack my relationships.

-Apostle Paul said that, “For we are not fighting against flesh-and-blood enemies, but against evil rulers and authorities of the unseen world, against mighty powers in this dark world, and against evil spirits in the heavenly places (Ephesians 6:12).
-Our fights is never in the physical but in the spiritual.
-We are not dealing with human beings but spirit being and we ought to engage accordingly.
-There is a spirit behind that individual who causes you aggravations and your focus ought to be on that spirit rather than the individual.
-The truth is, when we do what we should do then we will live as we should live.
+Apostle Paul said, “For we are not fighting against flesh-and-blood enemies, but against evil rulers and authorities of the unseen world, against mighty powers in this dark world, and against evil spirits in the heavenly places (Ephesians 6:12).
+I have since come to the realisation that we are not dealing with the physical human being when we engage with people but that we are engaging with a spiritual being.
+Our fights are never in the physical but in the spiritual.
+We must be proactive in prayer by regularly declaring God’s peace with his love over each relationship.
+When we do this, we deal with difficult situations that could have occurred in the physical before it ever happened in the spiritual.
+We are not dealing with human beings but spirit beings, and we ought to engage accordingly.
+There is a spirit behind that individual who causes you aggravation, and your focus should be on that spirit rather than the individual.
+The truth is, when we do what we should do, we will live as we should.

 If God has created us to be co-dependent and interdependent on one another, then He wants us to enjoy our relationships.
-Whenever we have robust arguments with friends, families, neighbours, co-workers, church members or acquaintances, let us remember to do three things; first check ourselves – where have we gone wrong?
+Whenever we have robust arguments with friends, families, neighbours, co-workers, church members or acquaintances, let us remember to do three things: first, check ourselves – where have we gone wrong?
 Let us examine our lives, our actions and our motives – where have we left a loophole that the devil is using – because he’s always at work in sowing wars where there should be love, and thirdly, let us check with God – He may have allowed us to go through that situation because he wants to teach us a lesson or two in our relationships.

 Day 1